Limsande/TreeSearch/README.md

 ![example output](doc/images/example_output.png)

+#### Valid names
+To extract genus and species from a name such as _Daphne sericea_, the first two groups of alphabetic characters, separated by any number of whitespaces, are used.
+In this example this yields _Daphne_ as genus and _sericea_ as species, as it would for names with more than two parts, like _Daphne sericea spec._ Names without such two groups, like _Daphne_, are invalid and therefor ignored.

 # Contact and bug reports
 You can contact the author via e-mail at <limsande(at)yahoo dot com>.
 Feature suggestions and feedback of any kind are very appreciated.